 Did you know that about 6.75 million vehicle accidents occur every year?
 Research also shows that there are 18,510 daily car accidents in the US.

-When driving, using a phone distracts you from noting approaching cars or other road users.
+When driving, using a phone distracts you from noticing approaching cars or other road users.
 Accidents may also occur due to drunk driving and speeding.
 Driving under the influence blurs your judgment and may cause you to veer off your lane.

 With these rampant vehicle accident cases, it’s essential to observe all the safety measures when loaning a car to a friend.
 Such actions will protect you from being liable in case an accident occurs.
 Read for ways to protect yourself when lending your friend a car.